ErpNetDocs/tech/advanced/user-business-rules/examples/credit-limit-override.md

-# Allow a Credit Limit Override When the Client Pays in Cash
+# Allow a Credit Limit Override When a Client Pays in Cash

-If we know when the 'System type' from 'Payment type' (Sales Order document) is set to be 'In cash', we can use that information to create a Business Rule that inserts a check mark in the field 'Credit Limit Override'.
+If we know when the 'System type' from 'Payment type' (Sales Order document) is set as 'In cash', we can use that information to create a Business Rule that inserts a check mark in the field 'Credit Limit Override'.

-In this case, we can get that information using the calculated attribute **[Check If the System type of Payment type in the Sales Order is 'In Cash](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/examples/check-if-system-type-is-in-cash.md)**, which returns True or False.
+We can get that information using **[this](https://github.com/ErpNetDocs/tech/blob/master/advanced/calculated-attributes/examples/check-if-system-type-is-in-cash.md)** calculated attribute, which returns True or False.

-To allow a 'Credit Limit Override' when the client pays in cash, we can create a Business Rule with the following data:
+To allow a 'Credit Limit Override' when a client pays in cash, we can create a Business Rule with the following data:

 |Repository
 |:----